jonasbn/til/github_actions/how_do_I_resolve_the_sha_checksum.md

 The last part is what we need: `b4ffde65f46336ab88eb53be808477a3936bae11` and we are good to go.

-Do note Dependabot should be able to handle these and AFAIK see from resolved issues, it will event annotate with the tag used, so you get a little bit of a hint for human consumption.
+Do note Dependabot should be able to handle these and AFAIK see from resolved issues, it will annotate with the tag used, so you get a little bit of a hint for human consumption.

 Meaning that: